INHALT & PFAD:

 - Compiler Design

-Education and lectures in bachelor and master courses teaching basic and higher-level knowledge of computer science, circuit design, and distributed and parallel systems.
+Lectures in bachelor and master courses teaching basic and higher-level knowledge of computer science, circuit design, and distributed and parallel systems, multi-agent systems and distributed AI.

 Conferences and Journals